Dragón Rojo Jr.: Professional wrestling career

-After training for two years under Raúl Díaz and Dandy Garcia he made his debut on June 28, 2001 using the name "Zaracatán Jr.", a masked técnico (good guy) ring persona.
+After training for two years under Raúl Díaz and Dandy Garcia, he made his debut on June 28, 2001, using the name "Zaracatán Jr.", a masked técnico (good guy) ring persona.
 He was named the Lagunero area "Rookie of the year" for his work in the local promotion that put on shows in Torreón and Gómez Palacio in Durango.
-After his rookie year he suffered an injury that forced him out of wrestling for two years while recovering and rehabilitating.
+After his rookie year, he suffered an injury that forced him out of wrestling for two years, while recovering and rehabilitating.

 When he returned to the ring he changed his ring personas and became a heel, or rudo (those that portray the bad guys), character called "Diamante Negro Jr.", soon after he'd drop the "Jr." and work as Diamante Negro.
-Diamante Negro stated that the five sided diamond on his mask stood for "passion, aggressiveness, strength, dedication, and professionalism" and that it was black because he was a Rúdo.
-As Diamante Negro he won the mask of two wrestlers in Luchas de Apuestas matches, Tackle and Guerrero both in 2007.
-In 2007 Diamante Negro was signed by CMLL after being invited to train with them by CMLL mainstay Último Guerrero In CMLL he worked mainly on the lower half of the card in trios matches with mixed success.
-In 2008 he was named as a member of "Generación del 75", a group of young wrestlers who exemplified the "CMLL future" in CMLL's 75th anniversary year.
+Diamante Negro stated that the five sided diamond on his mask stood for "passion, aggressiveness, strength, dedication, and professionalism" and that it was black because he was a rudo.
+As Diamante Negro, he won the mask of two wrestlers in Luchas de Apuestas matches, Tackle and Guerrero both in 2007.
+In 2007, Diamante Negro was signed by CMLL after being invited to train with them by CMLL mainstay Último Guerrero.
+In CMLL, he worked mainly on the lower half of the card in trios matches with mixed success.
+In 2008, he was named as a member of "Generación del 75", a group of young wrestlers who exemplified the "CMLL future" in CMLL's 75th anniversary year.
 The group also included Flash, Mictlán, Tiger Kid, Hijo del Faraón, Axxel, El Hijo del Fantasma, Bronco, Metalik, Puma King, Skándalo, Súper Nova and Vangelis.